Expertise in Factory Accident Claims

 We specialise in helping those who have been injured in factories to claim compensation

 Factory workers in Britain have had protected working conditions since the introduction of the Factory Acts in 1803.
 However, even with health and safety, better training and modern machinery, accidents can still happen.
 This can be due to human error or negligence.
-If you are a factory employee or a visitor to the site, and you have had an accident, you may be eligible to make a factory accident claim.
+Regardless if you are a permanent or temporary employee or a visitor to the site, if you have had an accident, you may be able to claim.

-There are many different reasons why somebody might make a factory accident claim.
+There are many causes of factory accidents.
 Some of these include:

 - Insufficient training or equipment to lift objects safely.
 This can lead to back, neck, and shoulder damage.